 2/1.7/3.1 Summary of technical and operational studies

-In liaison with the International Civil Aviation Organization (ICAO), ITU-R has first studied the architecture, parameters, and baseline link budgets of a reference AMS(R)S system for the provision of voice communications for air traffic management, without modification to aircraft equipment.
-Considering the different elements provided by ICAO regarding antenna pattern for aircraft VHF equipment, performance requirement for this equipment, and overall availability considerations, ITU-R has determined that an AMS(R)S system would have to rely on non-geostationary satellites.
-Reference link budgets for satellite-to-aircraft (downlink) and aircraft-to-satellite (uplink) VHF links have been defined, on the basis of propagation considerations discussed with Working Party 3L as the ITU-R expert group.
+ITU-R has first studied the architecture, parameters, and baseline link budgets of a reference AMS(R)S system for the provision of voice communications for air traffic management, without modification to aircraft equipment.
+ITU-R has determined that an AMS(R)S system would have to rely on non-geostationary satellites.
+Reference link budgets for satellite-to-aircraft (downlink) and aircraft-to-satellite (uplink) VHF links have been developed, based on propagation considerations discussed with Working Party 3L as the ITU-R expert group.

-Maximum Doppler shift and latency times associated with the AMS(R)S system were discussed with ICAO.
+Maximum Doppler shift and latency times associated with the AMS(R)S system were studied.
 It is envisaged to implement a compensation mechanism on the satellite transmitter to mitigate Doppler effects at the aircraft receiver without making any modification on existing aircraft equipment.
 And no operational impact would be expected, as the latency ranges from the AMS(R)S systems are compatible with existing aeronautical VHF systems.

-Compatibility with existing primary services in-band and in adjacent bands has been assessed in close liaison with:
+Studies with existing primary services in-band and in adjacent bands has been assessed in close liaison with:

 – ICAO for the AM(R)S in 117.975-137 MHz and in adjacent band below 117.975 MHz, and for the aeronautical radionavigation service (ARNS) in adjacent frequency band below 117.975 MHz.